ZEGOCLOUD/call_ios/README.md

 2. Open Xcode, click the **Any iOS Device** in the upper left corner, select the iOS device you are using.

-3. Click the **Build** button in the upper left corner to run the sample code and experience the Live Audio Room service.
+3. Click the **Build** button in the upper left corner to run the sample code and experience the call service.

       <img height="500px" src="images/app_ios.png"/>